miciek/miciek.github.io/_posts/2016-01-23-scalability-using-sharding-from-akka-cluster.md

 As you see, we get a similar `Requests per second` values, because we still use just one JVM instance (= one computer).
 In this scenario, the application can only scale up.

 ### Running two nodes
 When we run the second node, it should automatically form a cluster with the first one and then use both nodes to create `SortingDecider` actors.
 This should also make our application process more requests.
+We use the same jar to run the second node, we just need to redefine exposed web interface port and Akka Cluster node port:

+{% highlight bash %}
+java -Dapplication.exposed-port=8081 -Dclustering.port=2552 -jar target/SortingDecider-1.0-SNAPSHOT-uber.jar
+{% endhighlight %}

 Before we execute our test, we also need to set up a simple round-robin based load balancer: